 The good news is that we can use the negative consequences that we experience from living imbalanced to propel us to find and maintain complete life balance.
 When we are living in balance and monitoring the amount of time and resources we allocate to our various roles and responsibilities, we can be assured that both others and ourselves will accept and appreciate our actions.
 This alone will lead to higher levels of life satisfaction.

 Creating a Blueprint for Life Balance:

-- Brainstorming: After you have taken this personal assessment, you can begin the brainstorming process to help you find life balancing solutions.
-Ask yourself: How can I create greater life balance?
+Brainstorming: After you have taken this personal assessment, you can begin the brainstorming process to help you find life-balancing solutions.
+Ask yourself: How can I create a greater life balance?
 How can I more evenly disperse my time to generate greater levels of fulfillment?
 What components of my life should I allocate more (and less) time for?
 As your brainstorm, you may be faced some difficult decisions.
-If spending time with your family is an area you want prioritize greater, but your work schedule won’t allow it, you may be faced with the decision of looking for a new job.
-It is important to always make your decisions based upon the desires of your true self rather than the desires of your ego.
+If spending time with your family is an area you want to prioritize greater, but your work schedule won’t allow it, you may be faced with the decision of looking for a new job.
+It is important to always make your decisions based on the desires of your true self rather than the desires of your ego.